About cookies on this site

 • When the child features in the adult's delusions;

-• Other risk factors such as substance misuse and/or domestic abuse are also present.
+• Other risk factors such as substance use and/or domestic abuse are also present.

 In all cases it is important that practitioners from children’s agencies and adult agencies work together using a Think Family approach to ensure the needs of the child and parent are considered.
 At all times the welfare of the child remains paramount.